semuxproject/semux-core/README.md

 ## What is Semux

 Semux is an experimental high-performance blockchain platform that powers decentralized application.
-It's written purely in Java and powered by delegated BFT consensus algorithm.
+It's written purely in Java and powered by Semux BFT consensus algorithm.

 More info can be found at our [Wiki page](https://github.com/semuxproject/semux/wiki).